evolvingweb/chef-deploy-drupal/dev-notes.md

 #### Berkshelf and Vagrant
 Berkshelf works easily with Vagrant through a plugin (`vagrant plugin install vagrant-berkshelf`).
+Note that this does install a gem named `vagrant-berkshelf`, but installing the gem directly (without `vagrant plugin install` would not let Vagrant know about the plugin.
-If you want Vagrant to actually use this plugin you should indicate so in the `Vagrantfile` by adding `config.berkshelf.enabled = true` to your `Vagrant.configure("2")` block.
+Once the plugin is installed, Vagrant **by default** calls Berkshelf before provisioning.
+If you want Vagrant to not use the plugin you should indicate so in the `Vagrantfile` by adding `config.berkshelf.enabled = false` to your `Vagrant.configure("2")` block.
 Once you have done that, the plugin would allow vagrant to access Berkshelf's cookbook directory without the `Vagrantfile` having to contain a `chef.cookbooks_path` directive (this attribute is, in fact,